By David Strauss October 27, 2014

 We're often asked why we built Pantheon to run on containers, not virtual machines.
-I recently covered this topic in an interview with CenturyLink, where Lucas Carlson and I delved into why container-based infrastructure is more scalable.
-Here are a few questions and highlights from the video:
+I recently covered this topic in an interview, where I delved into why container-based infrastructure is more scalable.
+Find a rundown of the questions from this interview below.

 Why did you build Pantheon with Linux containers?
 What was it about containers that drew you away from virtual machines?